-You know your bird better than anybody -- and if you have owned him or her for a while, then you should be pretty familiar with the frequency and types of vocalizations that your feathered friend makes on an average day.
+You know your bird better than anybody—and if you have owned him or her for a while, then you should be pretty familiar with the frequency and types of vocalizations that your feathered friend makes on an average day.
 If you begin to notice a change in the level or kind of vocalizations that your bird is making, then it could be a sign that your pet is experiencing depression.
-Many birds resort to screaming out of boredom or frustration, so if your bird is being louder than normal, it may be a sign that your pet would like to spend more time interacting with you.Continue to 5 of 5 below.
+Many birds resort to screaming out of boredom or frustration, so if your bird is louder than normal, it may be a sign that your pet would like to spend more time interacting with you.Continue to 5 of 5 below.

 05 of 05

 Another indicator that your bird could be stressed or depressed is the presence of stress bars on his or her feathers.
 While stress bars aren't a health concern, they can clue you into problems with your bird's overall happiness and quality of life.
 If you notice stress bars on your pet, take a good look at your bird's diet, environment, play schedule, and interactions with you.
-If you see areas that could be improved, step things up a little bit and see if you can tell a difference in the way your bird looks and feels.
+If you see areas that could be improved, step things up a little bit and see if you can tell the difference in the way your bird looks and feels.